 Examples: Use objects or pictures to preview a text and make predictions; ask questions about keywords and vocabulary; focus on characters and what they might do.

-For more strategies on teach ESL/ELLs, see Strategies to use with your English Language Learners
+For more strategies on teaching ESL/ELLs, see Strategies to Use with Your English Language Learners